zero0click/zero0click/README.md

 ---
 ## 🧘🏻‍♂️ About me

-- 🌱 Currently Learning: Python For Hacking & eJPT(PTS).
+- 🌱 Currently Learning: eCPPTv2(PTP).
 - ⚡ Fun fact: My dream is to become the strongest Pentester in the world 🤭.

 ---